apache icon

 LaTeX and `plain' TeX are the core components of the widely used open-source (free) typesetting system, which is freely available for all computer platforms (Linux/Unix, Microsoft, MacOS, and others).
 Roughly speaking, `plain' TeX is the original system of low-level code, while LaTeX is a comprehensive system of macro-packages which greatly facilitates the use of TeX code and hence makes the process of typesetting much more straight forward.

-The name TeX: arrowup Nowadays, owing to the many extensions which have been developed, the name `TeX' is now used generically as a collective term denoting the wide range of related and free high-quality typesetting software tools & components, for example: TeX, LaTeX, Metafont, Metapost, Babel, BibTeX, ConTeXt, PSTricks, AMSTeX, PDFTeX, LuaTeX, XeTeX, and more, all of which come with any standard TeX installation (see details of the DVD below).
-All the TeX-related software is freely available from web archives and on DVD (see installation below).
+The name TeX: arrowup Nowadays, owing to the many extensions which have been developed, the name `TeX' is used generically as a collective term denoting the wide range of related and free high-quality typesetting software tools & components, for example: TeX, LaTeX, Metafont, Metapost, Babel, BibTeX, ConTeXt, PSTricks, AMSTeX, PDFTeX, LuaTeX, XeTeX, and more, all of which come with any standard TeX installation.

-History: arrowup TeX (now known as `plain' TeX) was initially developed in 1978 by the Stanford professor of computing Donald Knuth (1938--).
+History: arrowup The original TeX system (now known as `plain' TeX) was initially developed in 1978 by the Stanford professor of computing Donald Knuth (1938--).
 LaTeX, the associated system of TeX macro packages, was developed in 1985 by Leslie Lamport (1941--).
 Both of these computer scientists are detailed in the book Out of their minds--the lives and discoveries of 15 great computer scientists by DE Shasha and CA Lazere (1995) [publ: Copernicus, Springer-Verlag].
-Note that one of the reasons the TeX system has been so successful lies in the fact that it is a programming language in its own right---a typesetting language.
+Note that TeX is a programming language in its own right---a typesetting language.

 Some interesting historical overviews are as follows: